+- Travel

-- Travel, provided the travel is for a reason other than securing healthcare diagnosis or treatment. - A business assignment. - You are employed outside the United States.
+- · A business assignment

+- You are employed outside the United States

-Medical Services or Supplies Provided by Non-approved Providers.
-Medical Services or supplies provided by someone other than a Physician, Professional Other Provider, Professional Provider or other Providers listed in "Definitions."
+Medical Services Provided by Non-approved Providers.
+Medical Services provided by someone other than a Physician, Professional Other Provider, Professional Provider or other Providers listed in "Definitions."

 Miscellaneous Services.
-Treatment for gambling addiction, stress management, non-implantable communicator-assist devices, work-hardening Services or vocational rehabilitation programs.
+Treatment for gambling addiction, stress management, non-implantable communicator-assist devices, work- hardening Services or vocational rehabilitation programs.